Guitars, Amps & Drums

 The year after Hank got his Strat., Bruce bought one of the first Jazzmasters, which Fender had just introduced as their top instrument.
 His was finished in “sunburst”.
 There’s no written evidence, but the guitar first appears after the 1960 tour of America by Cliff & The Shadows.
 It’s more than likely that both Bruce and Jet got their first Fenders during that tour.

 And now –the infamous White Telecaster!
 There are many, many photos, all probably from the same photo session, where Bruce is holding a white Fender Telecaster.
 These photos appear all over the place, including on the cover of their first LP, THE SHADOWS, and the cover of The Shadows By Themselves paperback by Royston Ellis.
-However, there’s almost no photographic evidence of this guitar ever being played on stage apart from film of one TV concert.
+However, there’s almost no photographic evidence of this guitar ever being played on stage, apart from film of some TV concerts.
 So where did it come from?
 And what happened to it afterwards?
 These topics are the subject of much internet debate.
-Bruce even claims in his book that the white Telecaster was borrowed specifically for the photo session and that the price tag is still dangling from it!
+Bruce even claims in his book that the white Telecaster was borrowed specially for the photo session, and that the price tag is still dangling from it!
 (Why?
 Did he forget and leave the Jazzmaster at home?)
-There are two videos from that TV concert on this site clearly showing Bruce playing the Telecaster… plus this one from a 1961 ATV Television Cliff! show:
+There are two videos from a TV concert on this site, clearly showing Bruce playing the Telecaster… plus this one from a 1961 ATV Television Cliff! show:

 Bruce and Jet with their new Fenders